brwyatt/Cloud-Fail2Ban/README.md

 bin/mk_lambda.sh
 ```

-This will collect all necessary files for running the Lambda function and output to `build/lambda.zip`, ready to be uploaded to AWS Lambda.
+This will collect all necessary files for running the Lambda function and output to various zip files, ready to upload to AWS Lambda.

+### Build Artifacts:

+* `lamdba_function_all.zip`: Contains all 3 files from `lambda/`, suitible for running as Lambda Functions with Lambda Layers.
+* `lamdba_function_complete.zip`: Contains all code necessary to run as self-contained Lambda Functions.
+Contains all 3 files from `lambda/`, all modules from `src/`, and all dependencies in `requirements.txt` (except `boto3`).
+* `lambda_layer_all.zip`: Contains all modules under `src/` and all dependencies from `requirements.txt` (except `boto3`).
+Can be used as a Lambda Layer to be used by Lambda Functions.
+* `functions/`: Contains zip files for each individual file in `lambda/`.
+Suitible for use as Lambda Functions with Lambda Layers.
+* `layers/`: Contains zip files for each individual package in `src/` and dependencies in `requirements.txt` (except `boto3`).
+Can be used as Lambda Layers to be used by Lambda Functions.

 ## Installing/Deploying